 Songfacts: You play off what's there, I see.
 Another collaboration you did with Grover, "Just The Two Of Us," can you tell us about that?

 Withers: Grover and I didn't do anything at the same time.
-My friendship was with Ralph McDonald, who was a writer and a producer, then he has a partner Bill Salter.
+My friendship was with Ralph MacDonald, who was a writer and a producer, then he has a partner Bill Salter.
 They had written this song, and I'm a little snobbish about words, so they sent me this song, and said "We want to do this with Grover, would you consider singing it?"
 I said, "Yeah, if you'll let me go in and try to dress these words up a little bit."

 Everybody that knows me is kind of used to me that way.
 They said, "Fine."
 I actually met Grover when I went over there to sing the song.
 It was with today's technology and overdubbing and stuff, so I really never got to know Grover that well.
-My friendship was with Ralph McDonald.
+My friendship was with Ralph MacDonald.
 I'd admired Grover because Grover did the first cover version that I knew about of any song I'd written - he did an instrumental version of "Ain't No Sunshine."
 I think it was on his first album.
-The connection there was with Ralph McDonald, it just happened to be a Grover Washington album.
+The connection there was with Ralph MacDonald, it just happened to be a Grover Washington album.

 Songfacts: OK.
 Anything you can tell us about the lyrics?